YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 This gives you a very bare-bones environment that is only really meant for testing.
 It is, however, quite useful for benchmarking, as it represents something close to a zero-overhead GNOME Shell ideal case.

 I'm testing several terminal applications.
 In the order of appearance on the plots, they are:

 - [Alacritty]: not VTE-based; serves as a baseline of sorts, because it is consistently one of the fastest terminals according to [all of my prior tests](https://mastodon.online/@YaLTeR/110837121102628111).
-- [Console]: GTK&nbsp;4, the default terminal in GNOME.[^3]
+- [Console]: GTK 4, the default terminal in GNOME.[^3]
-- [VTE Test App](https://gitlab.gnome.org/GNOME/vte/-/tree/0.76.0/src/app): GTK&nbsp;4, a test terminal that lives in the VTE repository.
+- [VTE Test App](https://gitlab.gnome.org/GNOME/vte/-/tree/0.76.0/src/app): GTK 4, a test terminal that lives in the VTE repository.
-- [GNOME Terminal]: GTK&nbsp;3,[^4] used to be the default in GNOME, and is still shipped out of the box in several distributions.
+- [GNOME Terminal]: GTK 3,[^4] used to be the default in GNOME, and is still shipped out of the box in several distributions.

-Since the intention is to compare GNOME&nbsp;45 to GNOME&nbsp;46, I used {{< inline-html >}}<a href=https://containertoolbx.org>toolb<span style="font-size: small; opacity: 0.5;">\0</span>x</a>{{</ inline-html >}} containers with Fedora&nbsp;39 and Fedora&nbsp;40 to install and run all terminals above, as packaged by Fedora with no extra tweaks.
+Since the intention is to compare GNOME 45 to GNOME 46, I used {{< inline-html >}}<a href=https://containertoolbx.org>toolb<span style="font-size: small; opacity: 0.5;">\0</span>x</a>{{</ inline-html >}} containers with Fedora 39 and Fedora 40 to install and run all terminals above, as packaged by Fedora with no extra tweaks.

 I ran the terminals one by one and put their windows in the top left corner of the monitor.
 The mouse cursor was outside the window for all tests.[^5]